JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/customizing-the-ui/index.md

 Did you know you can strip down PyCharm’s IDE UI?
 Add a new theme and customize the keymap?
 Even install plugins?

 ## Themes
 The very first thing you may want to do is change the UI theme.
 To do that, go to Preferences/Settings (**⌘** | **Ctrl+Alt+S**) and navigate to the **Appearance** section on the left.
-You can see that PyCharm comes with some predefined themes, but there’s also a variety of custom ones to choose from.
+You can see that PyCharm comes with some preinstalled themes, but there’s also a variety of custom ones to choose from.
 Let’s look in the **Plugins** section and search the marketplace for “theme”.

 Let’s install one of the most popular themes, ”Dark Purple Theme”.
 PyCharm has now installed and switched to the community plugin for the Dark Purple theme.